-Reports, presentations & recommendations arising from Positive Ageing’s work.
-Our recommendations for the Mayor’s Smart London Strategy On February 22 2018, Positive Ageing ran a conference on to explore digital inclusion amongst older Londoners.
+Reports, presentations and recommendations arising from Positive Ageing’s work.
+Life Long Learning On 23 May 2018, Positive Ageing ran a conference on to explore Life Long Learning amongst older Londoners.
 The event bought together experts from charities, as well as businesses and civic organisations to explore what older Londoners need from the Mayor’s new […]

 Positive Ageing in London now has a bank account for anyone wishing to make a donation.
 Our sort code is 83-04-25 and our account number is 19304489.

 Positive Ageing in London and Age UK London invite you to an event on 18 September on the issues s affecting older Londoners and their concerns and demands relating to Housing.
 At the moment housing is in crisis in London and the UK.
 Where are the new houses going to come from?
 What housing is […]

 Following our recent meeting it was unanimously agreed by those attending – the founding members – to agree to set up Positive Ageing in London as an independent body and to agree the Articles of Association now amended.
 We will be circulating the final Articles of Association in the near future along with the Minutes […]

 After our joint event on Brexit and Older People on 11 January, the main issues and concerns that participants raised have been sent in a letter to David Davis MP, the Secretary of State for Exiting the EU, and you can see the text here, and as a submission to Parliament’s committee on Brexit.
 Issues […]